Sean Casten: Tenure

 As of January 2023, Casten had voted in line with President Joe Biden's stated position 99% of the time during the 117th Congress.

 Climate change and energy

 Casten says his number one issue in Congress is energy policy and climate change.
 He is a member of the House Select Committee on the Climate Crisis.
 Of working with Congress on clean energy policy, Casten has said, "[T]he folks who really understand the energy system tend to be Republicans, and the folks who really understand environmental science tend to be Democrats.
 And there's a gap in talking to each other".
 "We have a PhD-level problem.
 And Congress is at a 6th-grade reading level", he has said.

 Casten has introduced several bills related to energy policy, among them the Climate Risk Disclosure Act and the End Oil and Gas Subsidies Act.
 The Clean Industrial Technology Act of 2019 would have established a program to incentivize innovation in greenhouse gas emissions from manufacturing.

+FERC issues

+Casten has worked to increase the visibility of the Federal Energy Regulatory Commission (FERC), a federal agency with regulatory powers in the energy sector.
+In Congress, Casten has led efforts to "turbocharge FERC's profile" and to utilize the agency to promote the clean energy transition.

+In 2021, Casten debuted a "Hot FERC Summer" campaign, a play on the phrase "hot girl summer" that rose to viral popularity in 2019.
+In 2022, Casten reworded the lyrics to Rihanna's 2016 single Work on the House floor to advocate for giving increased resources to FERC to allow it to "work".